 The laser pulses from a lidar unit hit not only the topcover vegetation of an area, but also the underlying ground or structures.
-By measuring travel time of the laser pulse bare-earth elevations can be classified, allowing users to remove tree canopies or other vegetation, which is impossible with only a photogrammetric drone system.
+By measuring travel time of the laser pulse bare-earth elevations under tree canopies can be brought to light.
+This is impossible with only a photogrammetric drone system.

-This article explains how these point clouds and associated classification can be loaded in Virtual Surveyor.
+This article explains how these point clouds can be loaded and converted in Virtual Surveyor.

-Virtual Surveyor converts the point cloud to a terrain.
+Virtual Surveyor converts the point cloud to an elevation terrain and/or a image terrain.
 This is a good approach for digital earth works applications and when you want to create a topographic surface at bare-earth level.
 Virtual Surveyor is not a point cloud engine, so it is not recommended for mobile mapping and terrestrial scanning.

 - Supported point cloud file formats are:

-- You set a coordinate system because .las/.laz don’t carry a coordinate system like GeoTIFF files do.
+- The user sets a coordinate system or units because .las/.laz don’t carry a coordinate system like GeoTIFF files do.

 Add a point cloud file